svgeesus/ondesModulaire/Patch.md

 - sine out 2 -> Precision Rectifier

 Optionally, put sine out 1 into a second μVCF whose pitch is 4 octaves above.
 Leaves fundamental, second and third harmonics but cuts higher harmonics.
+Would be better to use a clean 24db/oct filter, though.

 ## Precision Rectifier